sohaamir/neuro_resources/README.md

 - [The Good Research Code Handbook](https://goodresearch.dev/index.html) A handbook for organising code with an emphasis on project management.
 Written by [Patrick Mineault](https://xcorr.net/about/).
 - [Friends Don't Make Friends Make Bad Graphs](https://github.com/cxli233/FriendsDontLetFriends) A self-titled 'opinionated essay about good and bad practices in data visualization' with examples demonstrated through R plots.
 Created by Chenxin Li, University of Georgia.
 - [Executable Jupyter Book Template](https://github.com/shawnrhoads/executable-book-template/) Shawn Rhoad's template to host code and visualizations for research projects.
+- [ManyBabies](https://manybabies.org/events/) ManyBabies is 'a collaborative project for replication and best practices in developmental psychology research.
+Our goal is to bring researchers together to address difficult outstanding theoretical and methodological questions about the nature of early development and how it is studied.'
+Their events page has useful practical talks on best reproducible practices.

 ## Philosophy of neuroscience
 What are the limitations of fMRI?
 What can/can't we infer about the brain using neuroimaging?
 What does it mean to observe statistically significant activity of the prefrontal cortex in response to a specific stimulus?
 Asking fundamental questions such as these are pivotal as neuroscientists to understand what our tools can and cannot be used for in our research.